Meteor-Community-Packages/meteor-collection-extensions/README.md

 #### Meteor.addCollectionExtension(fn ([name, options]) {})

 Pass in a function where the arguments are the same as that of when instantiating `Mongo.Collection`.
 In addition, you may access the collection instance by using `this`. __Very Important:__ You need to make sure your extensions are added before you instantiate your `Mongo.Collection`s or your extensions will not work.
-Most likely you will only use this when buildign a custom package.
+Most likely you will only use this when building a custom package.

 #### Meteor.addCollectionPrototype(name, fn (...) {})